Visiting Wicken Fen with your dog

 - Have a lead with you whenever you visit, as the paths can be busy and you never know what you might encounter

 Why is it important?

-Wicken Fen has several important designations including National Nature Reserve, Site of Special Scientific Interest (national designations), a Special Area of Conservation (European designation) and a Ramsar Site (an international wetland designation).
-The Fen is one of Europe's most important wetlands; home to over 9000 recorded species including many rare species of plants, birds and dragonflies.
+Wicken Fen has several important designations, including National Nature Reserve, Site of Special Scientific Interest (national designations), a Special Area of Conservation (European designation) and a Ramsar Site (an international wetland designation).
+The Fen is one of Europe's most important wetlands; home to over 9,000 recorded species, including many rare plant, bird and dragonfly species.

 Dogs can be very disruptive to birds, other wildlife and livestock.
 Any dog will be viewed by wildlife as a predator.
-Ground-nesting birds are particularly vulnerable to disturbance and can be forced from their nests, leaving eggs or chicks exposed.
-The RSPB state that over half of England’s most threatened breeding species nest on or near to the ground.
-By sticking to paths, watching your step and keeping dogs on a short lead, you can give rare ground nesting birds the best chance of survival.
+Ground-nesting birds are particularly vulnerable to disturbance, and can be forced from their nests, leaving eggs or chicks exposed.
+The RSPB states that over half of England’s most threatened breeding species nest on or near to the ground.
+By sticking to paths, watching your step and keeping dogs on a short lead, you can give rare ground-nesting birds the best chance of survival.

 We ask that you dispose of your dog’s poo in one of the designated dog waste bins.
 Dog poo damages the soil, plants and wildlife that make the Fen so special.
-Clearing up after your dog protects the area as well as preventing the spread of diseases that can affect people, other dogs, and grazing animals, and keeps the Fen clean for other visitors.
+Clearing up after your dog will protect the area, as well as preventing the spread of diseases that can affect people, other dogs and grazing animals.

 Find out how our rangers Ajay Tegala and Carol Laidlaw help to look after Wicken Fen by keeping their dogs under close control.